The Euclidean-hyperboloidal foliation method. Application to f(R) modified gravity: Analysis in the hyperboloidal domain

-which satisfies the initial condition $\varphi(t;t,x) = (t,x)$. \end{proposition} In the present case, we need a modification on the first term in the right-hand side of \eqref{eq1-16-dec-2023}.
+\end{proposition} In the present case, we need a modification on the first term in the right-hand side of \eqref{eq1-16-dec-2023}.
 In the proof, the above estimate is applied on the ``good components'' of the metric $\usH = u^{\H}_{0a}$ or $\usH = u^{\H}_{ab}$.
 If we rely on the estimates established on $\us^{\N}$ in the Euclidean-merging domain (cf \cite[15.4]{PLF-YM-main}), we easily find:

 This contribution is not as good as in \cite{PLF-YM-two}, however this will not harm the argument therein.
 The key structure is that, when $k=0$, the above estimates is sharp in the sense that it leads us to $|\del \del^J \usH|\lesssim (\epss+C_1\eps)t^{-1}$.
 When $k\geq 1$, in the estimate of quadratic nonlinear terms, only the energy of lower order will be concerned.
 Let us explain this with the typical (and most critical) quasi-null quadratic terms $ |\delsH u|_{p_1,k_1} |\delsH u|_{p_2,k_2} $ which is the first one in the right-hand side of the second estimate in Lemma~\ref{lem1-02-dec-2023}.
 Without loss of generality, suppose that $p_1+ k_1\leq p_2+k_2$.
 Then